maarten-pennings/flasher/README.md

 directory as the script itself.

-If the tool is not present in that directory it checks if Arduino with ESP8266 has been installed, and tries to pick up `esptool.exe`.
+If the tool is not present in that directory it checks if Arduino with ESP8266 has been installed, and tries to pick up `esptool.exe` there.

-So, if your PC has Arduino with ESP8266 in its default directory, there is no need to download a copy of the esptool.
+So, if your PC has Arduino with ESP8266, there is no need to download a copy of the esptool.

 ### Find firmware image
-By default the `flash.cmd` script looks for a binary firmware file `*.bin` in the same directory as the script itself.
+By default the `flash.cmd` script looks for a binary firmware file (a file ending in `*.bin`) in the same directory as the script itself.

-If the firmware is not present in that directory it checks if there is an Arduino build cache, and tries to pick up a binary there.
+If a firmware file is not present in that directory the script checks if there is an Arduino build-cache, and tries to pick up a firmware file there.

 Note that Arduino clears its build cache upon exit.